GetFrontrunner/frontrunner-sdk/docs/includes/operations/frontrunner/_find_markets.md

 <aside class="notice">
 This operation is a convenience search function built on top of a combination of Frontrunner API calls.
-The other operations map 1:1 to the Frontrunner REST API endpoints.
+The other Frontrunner operations map 1:1 to the Frontrunner REST API endpoints.
 </aside>